 Tuition is applied to the student account upon enrollment and is payable by payment period or with a partial payment prior to each enrollment period.
-Career dual enrolled high school students pay no tuition but may need to purchase certain personal supplies needed for program operation.
-All high school students who take not-for-credit evening courses must pay for tuition, books and lab fees.
+Career dual enrolled high school students pay no tuition or lab fees, but may need to purchase certain additional supplies needed for program operation.
+All high school students who take Corporate and Community Training courses must pay for tuition, books and lab fees.
 Certain programs require the purchase of supplies, insurance, FDLE background checks, tools and uniforms.
 Generally, items purchased are used in employment after graduation.
 Fees are subject to change without notice.
 Tuition and Fees may be paid online at www.laketech.org via Quick Pay.